mxbi/mlnd-capstone/README.md

 **TO REVIEWER: Please note this is an incomplete submission.
 I am looking for feedback on the ~60% of the project I have completed so far (mainly on the report).
 Thanks.**

+I did not elect to do the capstone proposal for this project.

 ### Requirements
 `numpy` (included in Anaconda)
 `pandas` (included in Anaconda)